Article · Jan 23, 2026

 After the first fix, all 1,676 records landed.
 Verification on the child side passed.
 Verification on the parent side failed.

-Symptom: each B record correctly named its parent A. But when the app rendered an A record’s “list of children,” the list was empty.
+Each B record correctly named its parent A. But when the app rendered an A record’s list of children, the list was empty.
 Bubble’s repeating group showed nothing, even though the data was there.

-This is a Bubble.io-specific silent failure rooted in how the platform models relationships.
-Pointing a child at a parent does not automatically add the child to the parent’s list-field of children.
+This is a Bubble-specific failure rooted in how the platform models relationships.
+Pointing a child at a parent does not automatically add the child to the parent’s list-field.
 The child record has the parent reference.
 The parent record’s list field is unchanged.
-Bubble’s UI generally hides this, because the platform’s “Search for Bs whose Parent is A” expression goes around the list field and queries directly.
-But any code path that reads the list field (a list-of-things field, a custom state, an API export) sees an empty list.
+Bubble’s “Search for Bs whose Parent is A” expression goes around the list field and queries directly, so the platform hides this in most UI contexts.
+But any code path that reads the list field directly (a list-of-things field, a custom state, an API export) sees an empty list.

 The fix was a finalize-parents pass.
 After the children were written, a second n8n workflow ran over each parent A, queried for its actual children using a search, and wrote the resulting list back to the parent’s list-field.
-After that pass, parent-side reads matched child-side reads.
 (Full breakdown in the re-query database post.)

-3. The fingerprint that included a mutable field
+3. The fingerprint built on a mutable field

-The third silent failure showed up on a re-run.
-After fixing the first two issues and starting a fresh pass on a different source, the destination ended up with duplicate B records.
-Some B records appeared twice.
-The same source row was being inserted as two different destination rows.
+The third failure showed up on a re-run against a different source.
+The destination ended up with duplicate B records: some B records appeared twice, the same source row inserted as two different destination rows.

-The dedup logic was using a fingerprint hash.
-For each incoming record, it would hash a subset of fields, check the destination for an existing row with that fingerprint, and update vs insert accordingly.
+The dedup logic used a fingerprint hash.
+For each incoming record it would hash a subset of fields, check the destination for an existing row with that fingerprint, and update vs insert accordingly.
 The hash was deterministic.
-The bug was that one of the input fields to the hash was the source platform’s last_modified_at timestamp, which changed on every re-export.
+The bug was that one of the inputs was the source platform’s last_modified_at timestamp, which changed on every re-export.

 4. The webhook that returned 200 before the write committed

-The fourth failure was the subtlest.
+This one was the subtlest.
 Phase 3 added a step where the n8n pipeline called a Bubble API workflow via webhook to perform an authenticated write.
-The Bubble API workflow returned 200 immediately, the n8n pipeline marked the step complete, and continued to the next record.
+The Bubble API workflow returned 200 immediately.
+The n8n pipeline marked the step complete and moved to the next record.

 Bubble’s API workflow execution is asynchronous by default.
 Returning 200 means the workflow was queued, not that the database write had committed.
 Under load, the queue lagged.
-The next n8n step would then look for the just-written record and not find it, because the previous write was still pending.
-The pipeline would log “record not found, skipping,” continue to the next, and the destination would end up with gaps.
+The next n8n step would look for the just-written record, not find it (the previous write was still pending), log “record not found, skipping,” and continue.
+The destination ended up with gaps.

-Fix here had three parts: switch the Bubble API workflow to a synchronous call (response only after write commits), add a verify-existence retry loop on the n8n side that re-queries until the just-written record actually appears (with a sane upper bound), and treat the absence of a verdict on the verification step as a bug, not as expected drift.
+The fix had two parts: switch the Bubble API workflow to a synchronous call (response only after the write commits), and add a verify-existence retry loop on the n8n side that re-queries until the just-written record actually appears, with a sane upper bound.
+Any run where verification times out is now treated as a bug to investigate, not as expected drift.

 Verify state, not operations.
 Re-query reality before treating any pipeline run as done.